Anuken/MindustryJavaModTemplate/README.md

 1. Install JDK 14.
 If you don't know how, look it up.
 If you already have any version of the JDK >= 8, that works as well.
 2. Run `gradlew jar` [1].
-3. Your mod jar will be in the `build/libs` directory. **Only use this version for testing on desktop.
-It will not work with Android.**
+3. Your mod jar will be in the `build/libs` directory.

 ## Building through Github Actions